Please call us

 • Dates and places of birth and death

-The funeral service for [your loved one] is due to take place at [time] on [day and date] at [venue].
-Please share with others, as appropriate.
+The funeral service for [loved one] will take place at [time] on [day and date] at [venue].
+Please share with others as appropriate.

-While there are now many different ways to share the news of a loved one’s passing and the time and location of a funeral or memorial service, Marc says there is no need to stress “the people that need to know are the ones who will almost invariably find out.”
+There are many ways to share the news of a loved one’s passing, and there is no need to feel pressured.
+Those who need to know will almost always find out through the networks of family, friends, and community.

 Do you need more information?